robwelan/be-a-react-dev-ws-01/content/blog/todo-actions-in-detail/index.md

   setInputValue('');
 };

-export default addItem;
+export default createItem;
 ```

-**An explanation of add item**: When adding a ToDo list record or document or item (these definitions are interchangeable), you will need to assign a unique Id.
+**An explanation of create item**: When adding a ToDo list record or document or item (these definitions are interchangeable), you will need to assign a unique Id.
 You could use the index of the array - but the problem with this is - what if the array gets sorted and the item is moved?
 Array indexes are not safe.

 The type definition has been defined previously, and you can review the document referenced above if you want.